onflow/flow/docs/content/unity-sdk/guides/flow-control-quickstart.md

-# FlowControl scripting example
+# FlowControl Quickstart Guide
 This example shows how to use FlowControl to perform common tasks purely from C#, without using the FlowControl editor interface.
 This will ignore any of the GUI related code and focus on using the FlowControl and Flow SDK.

 ## Prerequisites
 Ensure you have flow-cli installed.
 This will allow us to use an emulated flow environment.
-You can install it by following the instructions at https://developers.flow.com/tools/flow-cli/install
+You can install it by following the instructions at [https://developers.flow.com/tools/flow-cli/install](https://developers.flow.com/tools/flow-cli/install)

 ## Sample walk through
 You can follow along in FlowControlExample.cs